 If you use artificial lights, set the Monstera adansonii var. laniata a few inches away from the light.

-A Monstera adansonii var. laniata plant thirsts for moist soil.
-You should try to keep the soil moist at all times.
-This keeps the Monstera happy and healthy.
+A Monstera adansonii var. laniata plant thirsts for slightly moist soil.

 Keep in mind, the soil should be moist but never saturated.
 It’s hard to keep a nice balance but please avoid over-watering your plant.